 Fixed Asset Turnover Definition

 Fixed asset turnover is the ratio of net sales divided by average fixed assets.
-This ratio is one of the efficiency ratio used by analysts to determine the overall effective utilization of the resources by a company.
+This ratio is one of the efficiency ratios that analysts use to determine the overall effective utilization of the resources by a company.
 It measures the productivity of the company’s fixed assets to generate revenue.
 In other words, it indicates how efficiently the management has been able to put to use its fixed investments to earn more and more revenue.

 Every company has some amount of fixed assets.
-However, this ratio is mostly used by manufacturing companies because all manufacturing concerns have significant investments in fixed assets like building and machinery for producing the goods.
+However, the manufacturing companies use this ratio mostly because all manufacturing concerns have significant investments in fixed assets like building and machinery for producing the goods.

-It provides useful information to investors, lenders, creditors, and management, whether the company utilizes its fixed assets optimally and adequately.
+It provides useful information to investors, lenders, creditors, and management on whether the company utilizes its fixed assets optimally and adequately.
 Whether over the period, the company has improved the efficiency of its fixed assets over a period or not.
-The improvement in efficiency indicates that fixed assets are not lying idle and are put to best use.
+The improvement in efficiency indicates that no asset is lying idle and are put to best use.

 Fixed Asset Turnover Ratio Formula

-The following equation is used to calculate the fixed asset turnover ratio.
+The equation to calculate the fixed asset turnover ratio is:

-This figure is available in the annual report and income statement of the companies.
+This figure is available in the companies’ annual reports and income statements.
 The net revenue or sales after deducting all sales returns is taken into consideration for the purpose.